 Update: I used a dinner plate as my template for the two larger wreaths, and a breakfast plate for the smaller ones.
 With the feathers sticking out that gives you a base size of about half a meter (1.5 feet).
 The feathers were about 10-20 cm (5-10 inches) tall.

 I covered my cardboard with some fabric to hide the color and make it the perfect base.
 Spray paint would have worked too.
 But in hindsight, this step is not truly necessary.

 And then it basically comes down to adding rows of feathers.
 I made the first juju hat with the pretty feathers.
 They have a definite curve.
 I alternated letting the curve fall up or down between the rows.

-I made separate rows instead of spiraling inwards because that just worked better.
+I cut separate rows instead of using one long string and spiraling inwards because that just worked better.
 With these fluffy feathers getting some volume was easy, it just required adding lots of rows.

-And finishing the center off with a little tuft of feathers.
+And finishing the center off with a little tuft of feathers of shorter lengths.

 Getting the volume was a lot harder with the white feathers.
-As you can see the first row fell completely flat.
+As you can see when I glued the first row to the outer edge it fell completely flat.
 These feathers were straight and stiff and didn’t have that natural flow of the more expensive coque tail feathers.

 I made the smaller hats last and by then I just squished and squashed and pleated and ruffled the feathers as much as possible on each row until it all looked nice and full.